UBC-MDS/DSCI_532_Group18_Allstars/doc/reflection-milestone4.md

 Initially, we planned to plot two pie charts that help the user visualize the proportion between population and migrants of each country.
 This has been left out due to time and space constraint.
-We

 Some countries are not showing on the world map due to missing data in our data set.
 We have added a note on top of the world map to communicate the underlying